Mandom64/FORT500/README.md

 # FORT500
-Small compiler for a FORTRAN-like language
+University project that makes a compiler for a FORTRAN-like language includes only lexical and syntactical stages